dtg3/sevo-git-research/presentation/presentation.md

    - files x lines
    - files x hunks
    - lines x hunks
- * Corresponded this with categries extra-small to extra-large
+ * Corresponded this with categories ranging from extra-small to extra-large

 <!--
   When r is positive, it indicates that as x increases, y increases